Overview

 Note that you will need to have a look at the action documentation, or at the service XML definition to determine what the expected arguments are.

-See the samples/getmedinfo.py sample script for a working example.
+See the 'samples/getmedinfo.py' sample script for a working example.

 import upnpp

-# GetMediaInfo arguments: instance #.
+# GetMediaInfo argument: instance #.

 if retdata:

-for nm, val in retdata.iteritems():
+for nm, val in retdata.items():

 else: